-|Lucy Miller Murray, Founder of Market Square Concerts, inspired the artistic excellence of the chamber music series for 27 years.
+|Lucy Miller Murray, Founder of Market Square Concerts, Founder of Market Square Concerts, inspired the artistic excellence of the chamber music series for 27 years.
 Her commitment to new music and emerging artists balanced Market Square Concerts’ presentation of great traditional repertoire and internationally acclaimed ensembles and soloists.
-Her other chamber music associations have included board membership of Market Square Concerts, the Bard Music Festival, Associated Chamber Music Players (ACMP), New York Friends of Chamber Music and Concert Artists Guild.
+Her other chamber music associations have included board membership of Market Square Concerts, the Bard Music Festival, Associated Chamber Music Players (ACMP), and Concert Artists Guild.
 She also served as vice president and board member of Chamber Music America, the national service organization for chamber music.

-Her liner notes for many recordings include the Ying Quartet’s 2007 Grammy-nominated Tchaikovsky Telarc CD, the Lark Quartet’s Klap Ur Handz for Endeavor Classics, Maria Bachmann’s The Red Violin,Trio Solisti’s Café Music for Bridge Records, the Fine Arts Quartet’s Schumann recording on the Naxos label, and Xiayin Wang’s Chandos recording of piano works by Earl Wild.
+Her liner notes for many recordings include the Ying Quartet’s Grammy-nominated Tchaikovsky Telarc CD, the Lark Quartet’s Klap Ur Handz for Endeavor Classics, Maria Bachmann’s The Red Violin,Trio Solisti’s Café Music for Bridge Records, the Fine Arts Quartet’s Schumann recording on the Naxos label, and Xiayin Wang’s Chandos recording of piano works by Earl Wild.
 She has also written liner notes for the Mendelssohn Piano Trio’s recordings of the complete Haydn piano trios and for Ronald Leonard’s and Ya-Ting Chang’s recording of cello and piano works by Grieg, Dohnányi, and Chopin for Centaur Records.
-In 2017 she provided notes for the world-wide tour of New Worlds, a program by actor Bill Murray with cellist Jan Vogler and Friends.
+She also provided notes for actor Bill Murray’s world-wide tour New Worlds with cellist Jan Vogler and Friends.
 About her liner notes, Gramophone has commented, “elegantly written and perfectly attuned to the performances...”

-Composers Jeremy Gill, Jake Heggie, and Paul Moravec (2004 Pulitzer Prize for Music) have set Lucy Miller Murray’s poetry to songs for mezzo-soprano Sarah Wolfson, winner of the 2007 Concert Artists Guild International Competition.
-The songs received their world premiere by Sarah Wolfson and pianist Renate Rohlfing at Market Square Concerts’ 30th Anniversary Celebration Concert in 2012 at the Rose Lehrman Arts Center.
-Additional songs using her poetry inspired by works in the Metropolitan Museum were set by composer/pianist Michael Brown for soprano Naomi O’Connell.
-Jake Heggie’s setting of her poem, “Would That I Were Edna St. Vincent Millay,” was recorded in 2014 by soprano Laura Strickling and pianist Dmitri Dover as part of the SongFest program of The Colburn School in Los Angeles and performed at Opera America National Opera Center in New York and at the Philadelphia Academy of Vocal Arts by soprano Regina Zona, a specialist in the American art song, and pianist Kathleen Tagg.
-In July 2015 at Chamber Music Northwest, soprano Evanna Chiew, clarinetist David Shifrin, and pianist Yevgeny Yontov performed songs by Jeremy Gill, Richard Wilson, Michael Brown, Paul Moravec, and Jake Heggie set to Lucy Miller Murray’s poetry.
+Her articles on music have been published in Chamber Music magazine, the national publication of Chamber Music America, in Philadelphia Music Makers, and in the American Music Center’s online publication, New Music Box.
+Her fiction has appeared in Prism International and Phase and received awards from WITF, Central Pennsylvania’s National Public Radio affiliate.
+Her novel, Faces, was published in 2020 by Dorrance Publishing.
+Composers Michael Brown, Jeremy Gill, Jake Heggie, and Paul Moravec (2004 Pulitzer Prize for Music), and Richard Wilson have set Lucy Miller Murray’s poetry to songs that were performed at the Kosciuszko Foundation in New York City.
+Jake Heggie’s setting of her poem, “Would That I Were Edna St. Vincent Millay,” was recorded by soprano Laura Strickling and pianist Dmitri Dover as part of the SongFest program of The Colburn School in Los Angeles and performed at Opera America’s National Opera Center in New York and at the Philadelphia Academy of Vocal Arts by soprano Regina Zona and pianist Kathleen Tagg.
+Her songs were also performed at Chamber Music Northwest by soprano Evanna Lai, clarinetist David Shifrin, and pianist Yevgeny Yontov.

 |Photo by Christian Steiner|